The platform connects assets and businesses on blockchains to the real-world in a decentralized manner.

 Now we've got to wait a few minutes for the coins to move across the network.

-Unless there's an unusually large network backlog, the coins will take between 20 and 60 minutes to appear in your Kucoin wallet.
+Unless there's an unusually large network backlog, the coins will take between 5 and 30 minutes to appear in your Bittrex wallet.

-Kucoin will update automatically so there's no need to refresh the page.
-You will also be sent an email when the Ethereum hits your wallet.
+Bittrex will update automatically so there's no need to refresh the page.

 While you're waiting, consider sharing this guide with your friends and followers to spread the word about TenX, encouraging its popularity and value to grow.